 The main geotechnical concern was the potential for rock movement from potential stress relief with subsequent deformation of the tunnels during excavation of the Hawkesbury Sandstone.
-The solution found by the DP team was to reduce the depth of excavation under the 33-storey tower, to underpin the retaining wall adjacent to the Harbour Bridge (where required) and excavate a two-level basement beneath the Cumberland Street footprint, sections of which were directly over and only 6 m above the crown of the CCT.
+The solution found by the Douglas Partners team was to reduce the depth of excavation under the 33-storey tower, to underpin the retaining wall adjacent to the Harbour Bridge (where required) and excavate a two-level basement beneath the Cumberland Street footprint, sections of which were directly over and only 6 m above the crown of the CCT.
+Commenting on the project, Douglas Partners’ Rock Mechanics Manager, Charles Marais observed that “As geotechnical engineers we were confronted with the same challenges that previous design teams had faced, but until now no suitable solution had been devised.”
 Based on extensive design and modelling, rock support systems have been designed to protect the tunnels and Harbour Bridge approach.

 The excavation was completed mid 2010 without any time delays, or budget overruns.